Zeinab Badawi: Journalism and awards

 Since 2010, in addition to her presenting role on BBC World News, Badawi has presented on the BBC News Channel and the BBC News at Five.

 Badawi was awarded an honorary doctorate by the School of Oriental and African Studies (SOAS) in July 2011.

-In May 2014 she was based in Johannesburg, presenting coverage of the South African elections on BBC World News and BBC News Channel.
+In May 2014, she was based in Johannesburg, presenting coverage of the South African elections on BBC World News and BBC News Channel.

-For many years, Badawi has led an annual Nobel laureate discussion in connection with the Nobel festivities in Stockholm, Sweden.
+Since 2013, Badawi has led an annual Nobel laureate discussion in connection with the Nobel festivities in Stockholm, Sweden.
 The programme is shown on Swedish television.

 In 2017, Badawi hosted a nine-part series, The History of Africa, based on UNESCO's General History of Africa.
 The documentary series was broadcast in July and August 2017 on BBC World News.

+Her first book, An African History of Africa, was published in April 2024.
+It was reviewed in The Guardian by Simukai Chigudu, who wrote: "Ambitious in scope and refreshing in perspective, the book stretches from the origins of Homo sapiens in east Africa through to the end of apartheid in South Africa.
+It is informed by interviews Badawi conducted with African scholars and cultural custodians, whose expertise, observations and wisdom are threaded through the book."
+It was shortlisted for the Nero Book Award.